 Depending on the agreement, we invoice clients quarterly, semi-annually, up-front or according to an agreed upon schedule depending on the scope of services provided and whether fees are asset value-based or fixed.
 Where our fees or a portion of fees are contingent on meeting performance hurdles, we invoice in the quarter after the performance period ends.
+We will not, however, enter into any agreements with clients that allow for prepayment of fees six months or more in advance of providing services.

-When applicable, out-of-pocket reimbursable expenses such as our expenses (at cost) for travel, printing, postage and delivery of documents are billed monthly.
+If applicable, out-of-pocket reimbursable expenses such as our expenses (at cost) for travel, printing, postage and delivery of documents are billed monthly.

 Unless otherwise agreed upon, we only value securities for our commingled investment funds, SIFs and SMFs that are subject to a financial audit.
 For all other relationships, we are not responsible for valuing client securities.
-For purposes of calculating fees payable to the Firm for relationships for which fees are based upon a rate applied to asset values in the portfolio, the Firm relies on the asset values presented in our client performance reports which are based on values reported by third party managers or custodians which include market value, net asset value or value of committed capital (as applicable) of underlying investments.
-Some reported values are preliminary, and some values are adjusted by the Firm to reflect distributions and capital calls of underlying investment funds or estimated based on the performance of proxy benchmarks.
-These values are typically net of the investment managers' fees.
-For the limited number of clients that do not receive performance reports prepared by the Firm and/or require the Firm to use other sources of assets values (e.g., custodial statements) but are subject to an asset-based fee, the Firm uses values in our performance reporting system or as reported by those clients.
+For purposes of calculating fees payable to the Firm for relationships for which fees are based upon a rate applied to asset values in the portfolio, the Firm relies on values by third-parties managers, custodians, brokers, and in limited instances, clients, which include market value, net asset value or value of committed capital (as applicable) of underlying investments.
+When reported values are preliminary or reporting is delayed, the Firm may exclude such values from a current invoice and adjust a subsequent invoice to reflect a final reported value of underlying investment fund.
 Some clients have made arrangements with the Firm to use different asset value sources than described above.